 Daytime guests are allowed on campus from 9 am to 11 pm on weekdays and until 1 am on weekends.
-Students must accompany their guests at all times.
+Guests must be accompanied by their student host at all times.
 Unregistered guests are not permitted to be in residence halls.